-You and your family caregiver will be provided with the right information to help you make an informed decision.
+You and your family caregiver will be provided with the right information to help make an informed decision.
 Reading this brochure is your first step.
-Call 310-2222 to start the process.
+Call Home and Community Care Support Services at 310-2222 (no area code required) to start the process.